BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/NPC-Effects/NPC-Hiding.md

 ## Usage
 Hide Npcs if specified conditions are met!
 You can do that by adding a `hide_npcs` section in your package.
-It allows you to assign conditions to specific NpcIDs like so:
+It allows you to assign conditions to specific BQ NpcIDs like so:

 ```YAML
 hide_npcs: